tmk-computers/nunit-moq-sample/README.md

 # nunit-moq-sample

-To open this project Visual studion 2017 or above is required.
+To open this project Visual Studio 2017 or above is required.